specsolutions/specsync-for-tfs-documentation/installation/setup-and-configure.md

 The synchronization should run successfully and SpecSync should create Test Cases in Azure DevOps for the selected scenarios and link to them using a tag.

-In case of errors, you can retry the synchronization with an additional --diag option that displays additional diagnostic information.
+In case of errors, you can retry the synchronization with an additional --verbose option that displays additional diagnostic information.
 If this does not help, please check the [Troubleshooting](../contact/troubleshooting.md) page or contact [SpecSync Support](../contact/specsync-support.md).

 ## Setup SpecFlow plugin to support "Test Suite based execution with Scenario Outline wrappers" automation strategy for .NET SpecFlow projects <a id="setup-specflow-plugin"></a>